ovn-org/ovn-heater/README.md

 ## Sample physical topology:
 * ORCHESTRATOR: `host01.mydomain.com`
+* TESTER: `host02.mydomain.com`
-* OVN-CENTRAL: `host02.mydomain.com`
+* OVN-CENTRAL: `host03.mydomain.com`
 * OVN-WORKER-NODEs:
-  - `host03.mydomain.com`
   - `host04.mydomain.com`
+  - `host05.mydomain.com`

-OVN-CENTRAL and OVN-WORKER-NODEs all have Ethernet interface `eno1` connected to a physical switch in a separate VLAN, as untagged interfaces.
+TESTER, OVN-CENTRAL and OVN-WORKER-NODEs all have Ethernet interface `eno1` connected to a physical switch in a separate VLAN, as untagged interfaces.

 **NOTE**: The hostnames specified in the physical topology are used by both